Search Results for

 Headers (http) Key/value pairs; supports ${VAR} substitution

 Each server has a status pill (Not tested, Testing…, Connected, Error, Disabled) and a power toggle to enable/disable it without deleting the entry.
-Disabled servers stay in the file but aren't loaded by agents.
+Disabled servers stay in the file but aren't loaded.

 Edits are local until you click Save Changes on the entry.